Donald Coggan: Established new programmes

 Coggan began Opportunity Unlimited.
 The programme served to encourage the parishes in prayer, teaching, and visiting.
 There were "the three planks on which Coggan believed the parochial ministry to be based".

 Coggan "founded, and energetically promoted, Feed the Minds, an ecumenical programme for providing Christian literature to the third world".
 He also founded the English College of Preachers, based on a similar organization in the USA.

-In these new ventures Coggan found assistants of real calibre.
+In these ventures, Coggan found assistants of real caliber.
 John Hunter, Alec Gilmore, and Douglas Cleverley Ford.
 David Blunt, Coggan's lay chaplain, the son of his predecessor in the Diocese of Bradford, was a key person in all of Coggan's activities.

 Coggan's appointments of three suffragan bishops were also highly successful: George Snow, Douglas Sargent, and Hubert Higgs "all provided thoughtful loyalty and stimulating companionship".
 The theologian Alan Richardson, who was dean of York Minster, became a close friend and confidant.